This odd little machine was made by the E. S. Pease Co. of New York in 1908.

 It is grossly underpowered and crudely built, but the sound quality is surprisingly good.
-Original ads show the small morning glory horn supported either from the rear, or with a table crane as seen here.
+Original ads show the small morning glory horn supported variously by a crane mounted either to the front or rear of the machine, or with a table crane as seen here.

 What makes this inexpensive phonograph so charming is the lovely oxidized copper finish, sometimes referred to as 'tiger striping.'
 This rather elegant and complex decoration is very surprising on a low-end machine -- it is commonly associated with luxury machines like the Edison Idelia.
 Note that while the mainspring and governor are hidden, the drive gears are outside of the enclosed motor assembly.